 The L1649A Starliner was the outgrowth of the L1469/L1569 turboprop designs studied by Lockheed but never produced.
-Development of the L1649A began in May 1955 and was Lockheed’s response to the long range Douglas DC-7C that went into service in June 1956.
-The Starliner incorporated a totally new wing design, 3,400 hp –EA2 turbo compound engines and a fuel capacity of 9,000 gallons giving it a range of over 5,000 miles.
-The first flight of the prototype was October 10, 1956 with TWA introducing the L1649A on its North Atlantic service on June 1, 1957.
-Sadly, this superb aircraft was developed too late and was quickly overshadowed by the early jets with only forty-four being produced.
-TWA was the largest operator with twenty-nine aircraft with Lufthansa and Air France also taking delivery of new aircraft.
-Most were out of front-line passenger service in the beginning of the 60s with a number being converted to freighters and many going to second-tier operators and travel clubs.
+Development of the L1649A began in May 1955 and was Lockheed's response to the long-range Douglas DC-7C that went into service in June 1956.
+The Starliner incorporated a new wing design, 3,400 hp –EA2 turbo compound engines, and a fuel capacity of 9,000 gallons giving it a range of over 5,000 miles.
+The prototype's first flight was on October 10, 1956, with TWA introducing the L1649A on its North Atlantic service on June 1, 1957.
+Sadly, this great aircraft was developed too late and was quickly overshadowed by the early jets, with only forty-four being produced.
+TWA was the largest operator with twenty-nine aircraft, with Lufthansa and Air France also taking delivery of new aircraft.
+Most were out of front-line passenger service at the beginning of the 60s, with a number being converted to freighters and many going to second-tier operators and travel clubs.